Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring

-\item \textbf{Step-Tagging module:} We introduce the \emph{Step-Tagging} module (see Figure \ref{fig:step-tagging}), an online lightweight sentence classifier capable of identifying the nature of each step that the LRMs are generating.
+\item \textbf{Step-Tagging module:} We introduce the \emph{Step-Tagging} module (see Figure \ref{fig:step-tagging}), an online lightweight sentence classifier capable of identifying the nature of each step generated by LRMs.
 This novel framework offers a tool to systematically monitor the generation of LRMs.

-\item \textbf{Interpretable Early-Stopping Framework:} We observed that LRMs often generate the correct answer early in the output sequence.
-Leveraging the \emph{Step-Tagging} module, we found that the type of reasoning steps plays a role in determining the early-stopping condition.
+\item \textbf{Step-Tagging Early-Stopping (ST-ES):} Leveraging the \emph{Step-Tagging} module, we found that the type of reasoning steps plays a role in determining the early-stopping condition.
 Based on these observations, we built an interpretable early-stopping framework that dynamically stops token generation based on reasoning steps types and counts, calibrated on both models and problem complexity.
-Tested on three open-source LRMs across five reasoning datasets, our framework reduced token generation by 20-50\% while maintaining a comparable accuracy. \end{itemize} The paper is organized as follows.
-We first review research on LRM efficiency.
-We then propose a definition of a reasoning step and a taxonomy of reasoning step types.
-Building on this, we present our Step-Tagging module that can segment and label the reasoning steps within the output of an LRM.
-We also propose an early stopping mechanism, based on frequency constraints defined on reasoning step types.
-Finally, we present a set of experiments that validate our framework.
+Tested on three open-source LRMs across five reasoning datasets, our framework reduced token generation by 20-50\% while maintaining a comparable accuracy. \end{itemize}